Table of Contents

 Choosing the Right Envelope in Germany

-• Bubble envelope: For small items or documents that require extra protection.
+- Bubble Envelope (Luftpolsterumschlag) – Used for small items or documents that require extra protection.

-These rates can change, so it’s always a good idea to check the current prices on the Deutsche Post website or ask at your local post office.
+It is always best to check the latest postage prices on the Deutsche Post website or ask at a post office.

 Where to Buy Stamps in Germany